 - Promote and educate its membership on the use and benefits of the CPT code set.

-The CPT Editorial Panel meets 3 times each year.
+The CPT Editorial Panel meets three times each year.
 AMA staff prepares agenda materials for each CPT Editorial Panel meeting.
 Panel members receive agenda material at least 30 days in advance of each meeting, allowing them time to review the material, review CPT Advisor comments and confer with experts on each subject, as appropriate.
-The panel addresses nearly 350 major topics a year, which typically involve more than 3,000 votes on individual items.
+Over a minimum of three meetings per year, the Panel addresses over 200 major topics, each reviewed and discussed with careful consideration.

-The panel actions on an agenda item can result in 1 of 4 outcomes:
+The Panel actions (PDF) on an agenda item can result in one of four outcomes:

 - Addition of a new code or revision of existing nomenclature, in which case the change would appear in a forthcoming volume of CPT